tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 That's why it was such a big deal when we got the offers.

-At first I thought it was a prank.
+I thought maybe it was a prank.
 The email said I had been hand picked to participate in the testing of a new game "Battle Guardian".
 I had never heard of the developer, but in the e-mail they mentioned how they had secured a sizable amount of funding from various investors who believed in the project.

 At first I thought the whole thing sounded kind of... well, *trash*.
 The developer said that Battle Guardian was the most intricate combat game ever.
 I was going to delete the email and forget about it, that was, until I saw the compensation.